Trail and Uphill Use Policy

 b.
 During normal winter season lift operating hours

-- Use of uphill lifts, trails, and glades at Waterville Valley Ski Resort during the operating season is for skiers and riders with approved devices and is granted only after a lift ticket has been purchased for the day or with a season pass. (see also Spectator Policy, below)
+- Use of lifts, trails, and glades at Waterville Valley Ski Resort during the operating season is for skiers and riders with approved devices and is granted only after a lift ticket has been purchased for the day or with a season pass. (see also Spectator Policy, below)

 - The tickets carry a Waterville Valley Ski Resort, LLC. liability waiver.